vineetprasad19/AWS/AWS Glue/README.md

 - Supports data streams as data sources such as Kinesis Data Streams and Apache Kafka
 - Data targets supported: S3, RDS, JDBC data sources

+# Why name glue?

+Because basically it binds together multiple components and that's why maybe it is a good logical name to give.
+It is called AWS glue.

+What it is in a very basic sense it is a serverless data integration service.

+It helps you to integrate data from different sources and then perform analytics, or at least give you a base on which analytics can be performed.
+It gives you all the capabilities you need for data integration, and that is all done in a serverless fashion.
+So you do not have to set up any infrastructure.
+The most common capability you would probably get started off glue is what we call catalog.

 ## Data Catalog

 - Collection of persistent metadata about data sources in a region